There is a clear link between feedback and success. Feedback is central to everything we do.

 Make the incentive relevant

 Incentives don’t need to be of great monetary value.
 Just make sure the incentive is relevant to the audience and piques their interest enough to give their feedback.
+There are also likely to be other factors that can influence people to respond to a survey.

 Some things to keep in mind include: